Moxie Marlinspike: Personal life

 Originally from the state of Georgia, Marlinspike moved to San Francisco in the late 1990s at age 18.
 The name Moxie Marlinspike is an assumed name partly derived from a childhood nickname.

-Marlinspike is an anarchist and a sailing enthusiast.
+Marlinspike is a sailing enthusiast and master mariner.
 In 2004, he bought a derelict sailboat and, with three friends, refurbished it and sailed around the Bahamas while making a "video zine" about their journey called Hold Fast.
-Several of Marlinspike's essays and speeches have been published in the Anarchist Library, including "An Anarchist Critique of Democracy" and "The Promise of Defeat."
+He is also an anarchist, and several of his essays and speeches are published on the website The Anarchist Library, including "An Anarchist Critique of Democracy" and "The Promise of Defeat."